Bare Bones Sicily

 Fly to Catania, from your airport of choice, private coach to our hotel in Ortygia, Syracuse.
 This was once an off-shore island, settled by the first Greek colonists, later joined to the mainland by a causeway which still exists.

 A day in Syracuse: we visit the Paolo Orsi Archaeological Museum and the Archaeological Park with huge theatre and stone quarries, also used for imprisoning thousands of enemy soldiers.
 Free afternoon.

-Explore the Greek temples and monuments of Ortygia hidden within the later Baroque architecture.
+Free morning to explore Ortygia, chic and beautifully restored with Greek remains still visible in many areas.
 This afternoon we continue our exploration of the Greek temples and monuments of the city.

 We visit the remarkable Greek outer defenses of Syracuse at Euryalus, outside the city on a high ridge with a splendid view.
 Continue to the Roman Villa of Piazza Armerina, once a wealthy establishment, whose colorful and lively mosaics still lie in situ.
 On to Agrigento.

 Spend all day exploring the temples and museum at Agrigento.
 This powerful colony displayed its considerable wealth in the construction of huge temples along a ridge behind the walls – those approaching could only be impressed.

 Drive to the impressive ruins at Selinunte, beautifully situated beside the sea, including city defenses and many temples.
 Continue north to Segesta, which has an unfinished temple – very informative for understanding the temple building process - and a well-preserved theatre high on the hill.

 Morning in Palermo, including the archaeological museum (if re-opened), the Capella Palatina and other fine Norman churches in the city; free afternoon.

 We end our tour at the Norman cathedral in Monreale adorned with walls of gleaming gold-in-glass mosaics.
 The cloisters here are also beautiful, and you may climb to the roof of the cathedral.
 Return flights to the US or onward journeys.